iamvarunjoshi/iamvarunjoshi.github.io/README.md

+-Bulleted
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+It includes conventions.
+#is used to make headings

 ```markdown
 Syntax highlighted code block